MicrosoftDocs/connected-spaces/articles/launch-app.md

 ## Overview of the Contoso Sample Store

-The Contoso Sample Store opens to the **Analytics** page, which is one of several dashboards included in Connected Store.
+When you open the Contoso Sample Store, you'll see the **Analytics** page, which is one of several dashboards included in Connected Store.

 ![Contoso Sample Store screen](media/first-run-contoso-sample-store.PNG "Contoso Sample Store screen")